How to Journal Your Way to Clarity with God

 Why Journaling Works

 Journaling is not a spiritual discipline reserved for mystics.
 It is a practical tool for anyone who wants to hear God more clearly.
+God Himself told a prophet to write things down for exactly this reason:

 It Slows You Down

 You cannot journal at the speed of thought.
-Writing forces you to slow down — to sit with a thought, examine it, and articulate it.
+Writing forces you to slow — to sit with a thought, examine it, and articulate it.
 That slowing down creates space for God to speak.

 It Makes the Invisible Visible

 Thoughts are slippery.
-They arrive, linger for a moment, and then vanish.
+They arrive, linger for a moment, and vanish.
 Writing pins them down.
 A thought you might forget in an hour becomes a record you can revisit in a month.

 It Reveals Patterns

+God rarely communicates through a single data point.
+He communicates through patterns — themes that repeat across days, weeks, and months.
 You cannot see patterns in real time.
 But you can see them in a journal.
 When you look back over weeks of entries and the same theme keeps appearing, that is God drawing a line you could not see day by day.

 It Creates Accountability

-When you write "I believe God is telling me to ___," it becomes harder to ignore.
+When you write, "I believe God is telling me to ___," it becomes harder to ignore.
 It is on paper now.
 You cannot pretend you did not hear it.

 It Strengthens Your Faith